ONEARMY/community-platform/docs/supabase.md

 Multi-tenancy is a requirement because:

 - Single login for all websites.
-- Easier maintenence and migrations.
+- Easier maintenance and migrations.

 With supabase there are a few ways we can do multi-tenancy: